TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry

 \subsection{How to compute its cost}

-We will use figure \ref{fig:Configuration_interaction} as a guide to compute the cost of the algorithm.
-There are three key difference with the cost calculated in the previous appendix.
+We will use figure \ref{fig:Configuration_interaction} as a guide to computing the cost of the algorithm.
+There are three key differences with the cost calculated in the previous appendix.
 First, some parameters change.
-These are notably $r$, the number of time-segments, and $M$, that indicates the size of register $\ket{m}$ and as a consequence influences the cost.
-The other two aspects that change is that we need to compute the cost of $Q^{val}$ and $Q^{col}$ in figure \ref{fig:Configuration_interaction}.
+These are notably $r$, the number of time segments, and $M$, which indicates the size of register $\ket{m}$ and as a consequence influences the cost.
+The other two aspects that change are that we need to compute the cost of $Q^{val}$ and $Q^{col}$ in figure \ref{fig:Configuration_interaction}.

 Let us start computing $r$, the number of segments. $r = \zeta L \mu t / \ln(2)$ (according to the paragraph before equation 68 in \cite{babbush2017exponentially}), with $L = 2(M\Gamma)$ (the $2$ because of register $s$ in $\ket{l} = \ket{\gamma}\ket{m}\ket{s}$).
 The product $\mu \max_{\gamma,\rho}||\aleph_{\rho,\gamma}|| = \mu M \zeta$ can optimized from Lemmas 1-3 in the original article \cite{babbush2017exponentially}, so